Considering Adoption in Texas?

-Experienced Lewisville Adoption Lawyers Facilitate All Types of Adoptions
+Experienced Adoption Lawyers in Flower Mound Texas Help Facilitate All Types of Adoptions

-The best family law attorney for adoptions is someone who can ensure the entire adoption process is organized and filed correctly.
+The best adoption attorney in Flower Mound TX is someone who can ensure the entire adoption process is organized and filed correctly.
 This then saves you from possible legal hang-ups, delays and even an adoption denial.
-Because of this, our Lewisville adoption attorneys facilitate the entire adoption process.
+Because of this, our adoption lawyers in Flower Mound Texas facilitate the entire adoption process.
 This then allows you to focus on welcoming your new family member(s) home.
 We have successfully brought families together throughout Tarrant, Dallas and Denton Counties.
 Additionally, attorney Jared Julian is Board Certified in Family Law by the Texas Board of Legal Specialization.

 What Types of Adoption are Available in Texas?

-Our adoption attorneys are dedicated to helping prospective parents navigate all types of adoption in Texas, including:
+Our adoption attorneys in Flower Mound TX are dedicated to helping prospective parents navigate all types of adoption in Texas, including:

 - Private Adoptions: In a private adoption, the birth parents and adoptive parents connect without adoption agency involvement.
 Private adoption is the most common type of adoption in Texas.
 Stepparent adoption and grandparent adoption are forms of private adoption.
 Biological parents must terminate their parental rights for this type of adoption to proceed.